migueldelafuente1/2B_MatrixElements/README.md

 To update Python into a newer version see i.e. [How to Upgrade to Python 3.8 on Ubuntu](https://tech.serhatteker.com/post/2019-12/upgrade-python38-on-ubuntu/)

 ## Theory<a name="theory"></a>
-Many nuclear codes require require the implementation of a certain Hamiltonian two body interaction, for example, *Interaction-Shell-model* solves the Schrödinger equation by direct diagonalization of these hamiltonians.
+Many nuclear codes require require the implementation of a certain Hamiltonian two body interaction, for example, *Interaction-Shell-model* solves the Schrï¿½dinger equation by direct diagonalization of these hamiltonians.
 Others, like *Mean Field-HFB* like codes implement internally (predefined) the two-body Hamiltonian to access larger valence spaces

 In this suite, we develop the tools to implement them and program several potentials of common use.
 The main base of single-particle wave functions is the *spherical harmonic oscillator (SHO)* (but could be extended to another basis).